nixworks/public/news/2006/09/20/README.md

 ##### India
 ### [ Dozens are killed and hundreds missing in India and Bangladesh after heavy rainstorms in the Bay of Bengal. ](/news/2006/09/20/dozens-are-killed-and-hundreds-missing-in-india-and-bangladesh-after-heavy-rainstorms-in-the-bay-of-bengal.md)
-_Context: India, Bay of Bengal, Bangladesh_
+_Context: Bay of Bengal, Bangladesh, India_

 ##### United States
 ### [ The United States Federal Reserve decides to leave its benchmark interest rate unchanged at 5.25% for a second successive month.
 Chairman Ben Bernanke and his colleagues believe a slowing economy and falling energy prices are starting to relieve inflation pressures. ](/news/2006/09/20/the-united-states-federal-reserve-decides-to-leave-its-benchmark-interest-rate-unchanged-at-5-25-for-a-second-successive-month-chairman-b.md)
-_Context: interest rate, Ben Bernanke, United States, Federal Reserve_
+_Context: Ben Bernanke, United States, interest rate, Federal Reserve_

 ##### Shinzo Abe
 ### [ Shinzo Abe is elected as party leader of the Liberal Democratic Party in Japan, replacing the current Prime Minister Junichiro Koizumi.
 He will likely be elected as the new prime minister on 30 September 2006. ](/news/2006/09/20/shinzo-abe-is-elected-as-party-leader-of-the-liberal-democratic-party-in-japan-replacing-the-current-prime-minister-junichiro-koizumi-he.md)
-_Context: Japan, Liberal Democratic Party, Prime Minister, Junichiro Koizumi, Shinzo Abe_
+_Context: Junichiro Koizumi, Liberal Democratic Party, Shinzo Abe, Prime Minister, Japan_

 ##### Thailand
 ### [ The leader of the military coup in Thailand, General Sonthi Boonyaratglin, declares that a new civilian prime minister will be appointed in two weeks to replace the deposed Thaksin Shinawatra. ](/news/2006/09/20/the-leader-of-the-military-coup-in-thailand-general-sonthi-boonyaratglin-declares-that-a-new-civilian-prime-minister-will-be-appointed-in.md)
-_Context: civilian, Thaksin Shinawatra, General, Sonthi Boonyaratglin, Thailand_
+_Context: civilian, Sonthi Boonyaratglin, Thailand, Thaksin Shinawatra, General_

 ##### Budapest
 ### [ A second night of violence in the capital Budapest leaves nearly 60 people injured and leads to 100 arrests as police clash with demonstrators seeking the resignation of Prime Minister Ferenc Gyurcsny. ](/news/2006/09/20/a-second-night-of-violence-in-the-capital-budapest-leaves-nearly-60-people-injured-and-leads-to-100-arrests-as-police-clash-with-demonstrat.md)